Vaitheesh05/Hudi_utility/README.md

 3. **Database Connection Issues**: Verify the PostgreSQL database is running, and the credentials in `.env` match the database configuration.

+4. **WebSocket Connection Issues**: Ensure that the WebSocket endpoint is correctly implemented and that the `transaction_id` provided is valid.
+You can check the WebSocket logs in the FastAPI server to troubleshoot connection issues.

 ---

 ### Conclusion

 This Hudi Bootstrap Application allows users to efficiently bootstrap Hudi tables using the FastAPI backend and provides an intuitive user interface via React.
-It supports querying transaction history, checking bootstrap status, and validating HDFS or Hive paths/tables.
+It supports querying transaction history, checking bootstrap status, validating HDFS or Hive paths/tables, and streaming real-time progress updates via WebSocket.
 The architecture is modular and extensible, allowing for future improvements and additional features.